-3. Press ▲/▼ to select the menu option.
-Then press Enter to display its sub-menu, or press ◀/▶ to adjust/select the setting.

-NOTE: Some sub-menu options may have another sub-menu.
+- 3. Press ▲/▼ to select the menu option.
+Then press Enter to display its sub-menu, or press ◀/▶ to adjust/select the setting. - NOTE: Some sub-menu options may have another sub-menu.
 To enter the respective sub-menu, press Enter.
 Use ▲/▼ or ◀/▶ to adjust/select the setting.

 Menu Option Description Language Sets the language for the On-Screen Display (OSD) Menu.
 Projector Position Selects a proper position for the projector.
 Menu Settings Menu Display Time Sets the length of time the OSD Menu will remain active after your last interaction.
 Menu Position Sets the OSD Menu's position.
 High Altitude Mode We recommend you use the High Altitude Mode when your environment is between 1,500 m to 3,000 m above sea level, and ambient temperature is between 5°C-25°C. NOTE: Do not use High Altitude Mode if your environment is between 0 to 1,499 m, and the temperature is between 5°C to 35°C. If used, the projector will become over cooled.
 Using "High Altitude Mode" may cause more operating noise, as the fan speed will be increased to improve cooling and performance.
 Quick Auto Search Allows the projector to automatically search for the signals.
-Security Settings See "Using the Password Function" on page 23.
+Security Settings See "Using the Password Function" on page 22.
 Panel Key Lock Locks the control keys on the projector.
 Remote Control Code Sets the remote control code for this projector (between 1~8).
 When multiple adjacent projectors are in operation at the same time, switching the codes can prevent interference from other remote controls.
 After the remote control code is set, switch to the same ID for the remote control to control this projector.
-To switch the code for the remote control, press ID set and the number button corresponding to the remote control code is set to 1.
+To switch the code for the remote control, press ID set and the number button corresponding to the remote control code together for 5 seconds or more.
+The initial code is set to 1.
 When the code is switched to 8, the remote control can control every projector.
 NOTE: If different codes are set on the projector and remote control, there will be no response from the remote control.
-Control Method Allows you to select a preferred control port: through the RS-232 port, the USB port or the HDBaseT port.
+When that happens, a message will display to remind you to switch the code for the remote control.
+Control Method Allows you to select a preferred control port: through the RS-232 port or the USB port.
 When selecting USB, USB A Power will be switched to Off automatically.

-Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and control the projector with RS-232 commands
+Menu Option Description Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and control the projector with RS-232 commands.